Lawaltunde/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #The file 2-hellofile contains a script that Display the content of the /etc/passwd file
 #The file 3-twofiles Display the content of /etc/passwd and /etc/hosts
 #The file 4-lastlines Display the last 10 lines of /etc/passwd
+#The file 5-firstlines Display the first 10 lines of /etc/passwd